Sidsel Mørck: Background

+Mørck died on 5 March 2024, at the age of 86.

+Career

 Mørck made her literary debut in 1967 with the poetry collection Et ødselt sekund.
+Further poetry collections are Dager kan vokse from 1969, Apropos (1970), Først var det små rom (1971), I forhold til (1973), En mykere morgen (1977), Byliv (1980), and Hver eneste natt from 1990.

-Since then, she has published over 30 novels, short stories and collections of poems for adults and children.
+Her collections of songs and poetry for children include Erta, berta sukkererta from 1978, Sur og blid-vers (1987), På tvers-vers (1993) and Hit og dit-vers (2002).
+In total, she has published over 30 novels, short stories and collections of poems for adults and children.
 As an activist, she has written over 120 articles on social issues, particularly environmental protection and industrial pollution, and given a number of lectures.

 In 2013, Mørck received the Ossietzky Award, in recognition of her strong social commitment, especially in the field of women's affairs, gender roles and environmental protection.
-As well as including these issues in her writing, Mørck is an active social debater and columnist.
+As well as including these issues in her writing, Mørck was an active social debater and columnist.

 Mørck was on the board of The Sophie Prize, an international environment and development prize awarded annually from 1998 to 2013.